tock/tock/doc/courses/sosp/capsule.md

-### Tock OS Course Part 2: Adding a New Capsule to the Kernel
+## Adding a New Capsule to the Kernel

 The goal of this part of the course is to give you a little bit of experience with the Tock kernel and writing code for it.
-By the end of this part, you'll have written a new capsule that reads a light sensor and outputs its readings over the serial port.
+By the end, you'll have written a new capsule that reads a light sensor and outputs its readings over the serial port.